 It might feel strange at first, and it’s common to question why you should spend money to stay in your own town or city.
 But I guarantee you’ll change your mind if you book the right spot.
 Hotels and resorts have so many amazing amenities to enjoy, you’ll be too busy to realize you’re so close to home.

 Enjoy each other’s company in a beautiful room, have cocktails at the bar, get a massage in the hotel spa and dine at a classy restaurant.
 While you and your partner indulge, you’ll be happier than ever.

 Taking a trip to a destination that means something special to one, or both of you is another incredibly easy way to improve your relationship through travel.
 Just as I mentioned above, not every trip needs to be a flashy excursion.
 Sometimes all it takes is showing your partner a place that’s special to you.

-Experiencing a place that’s dear to your loved one is sure to full your heart with love and create unforgettable memories.
-You might just look at your partner through a different, and more positive lens.
+Experiencing a place that’s dear to your loved one is sure to fill your heart with love and create unforgettable memories.
+You might just look at your partner through a different and more positive lens.

 While many different types of trips can feel special, (especially beach trips for me), a wellness retreat can offer couples a uniquely different experience.
 There’s something a bit more “feel-good” about them.

 And remember, this doesn’t have to be a voyage to Bali.
 You can take a trip locally and still benefit from a wellness retreat as a couple.

 It could be a yoga retreat, a trip focused on meditation, or something along these lines.
 Getting more in touch with yourself while side by side with your partner could be such a fun and connection-building experience.

 Focusing on your own personal wellness in addition to your relationship with the one you love in a meditative setting sounds like a win-win to me.

 Find inspiration for your next getaway with wolfyy’s gay travel guides to destinations around the world.